 Cell phone batteries that explode, electric blankets that catch fire, medication that doesn’t work—the examples of products that cause injuries through no fault of the consumer are nearly endless.
 If this is how your injury was caused, you might have grounds for a product liability case.

 Every property owner has a legal obligation to maintain safety on his or her grounds.
 Whether you were attacked by a vicious dog or slipped and fell on a slick surface, if the owner failed to address a problem and you suffered an injury as a result, you might have a case.

-- Construction Accidents – While injured workers often think they have to settle for work comp, if willful negligence, malice, or a third party outside of your employer caused the accident, you might be able to pursue a personal injury claim.
+While injured workers often think they have to settle for work comp, if willful negligence, malice, or a third party outside of your employer caused the accident, you might be able to pursue an injury claim.